 In terms of taxes, two of the most important considerations when starting a business are deciding upon an entity structure and where to form the business.
 This means:

 How business income is taxed will also depend on its entity structure, e.g., sole proprietorship, partnership, limited liability company (LLC), C-corporation, or S-corporation.

 A sole proprietorship is the default entity structure for a business that has a single owner.
 A sole proprietorship may be a single-person business or one that is operated by several people.
-However, it can only have one person who is the legal owner and who accepts all the risk and liabilities of the business.
+However, it can only have one person who is the legal owner and who accepts all the risks and liabilities of the business.

 A sole proprietorship is not considered to be a separate entity from its owner and is, therefore, treated as a disregarded entity for tax purposes.
 This means that the business's profits and losses are reported on the owner's personal tax return.